arcjun01/hello-world2/README.md

 # hello-world2
-This repository is for practicing the Github Flow"
+Hello, my name is Juno.
+This is an exercise to learn GitHub's pull request workflow.